-Dental Implants Cincinnati
+Dental Implant Specialists in Cincinnati

 Dental implants are beneficial for those with missing teeth in many ways, including improving oral health, eliminating discomfort associated with removable dentures, improving speech, and helping you to eat and chew more easily.
 The crowns which attach to dental implants are matched to your natural teeth, and can help improve the appearance of your teeth and increase your self-esteem.
 Many patients find that dental implants are much more convenient than removable dentures, and with proper care, dental implants and crowns can last a lifetime.

 Dental implants are replacements for the root of the tooth.
 They are put into place to be a foundation for replacement teeth, which may be either permanent (fixed) or removable.
 Dental implants are placed within the jawbone, making them a strong and permanent foundation for the artificial tooth.

 1) The implant: This is a screw that acts as a root for the new teeth.
 This is the portion of the dental implant that permanently attaches to your jaw.